Lifecycle Stage Reporting Playbook for HubSpot and Salesforce

 What Should You Know Before Starting Lifecycle Stage Reporting?

-Important disclaimer: By default, HubSpot does not allow lifecycle stages (standard property) to move backwards.
-You are allowed to delete and then reassign the lifecycle stages in HubSpot, but that doesn't clear the time the lead entered or exited the stage — so this can mess up reporting.
+By default, HubSpot does not allow lifecycle stages (standard property) to move backwards.
+You are allowed to delete and then reassign the lifecycle stages in HubSpot, but that doesn't clear the time the lead entered or exited the stage, so this can corrupt reporting.

 - Use a custom lifecycle stage property